Colorado River

 The Colorado River (Río Colorado) is one of the principal rivers (along with the Rio Grande) in the Southwestern United States and in northern Mexico.
-The 1450 mi river drains an expansive, arid watershed that encompasses parts of seven U.S. states and two Mexican states.
+The 1450 mi river, the 5th longest in the United States, drains an expansive, arid watershed that encompasses parts of seven U.S. states and two Mexican states.
 The name Colorado derives from the Spanish language for "colored reddish" due to its heavy silt load.
 Starting in the central Rocky Mountains of Colorado, it flows generally southwest across the Colorado Plateau and through the Grand Canyon before reaching Lake Mead on the Arizona–Nevada border, where it turns south toward the international border.
 After entering Mexico, the Colorado approaches the mostly dry Colorado River Delta at the tip of the Gulf of California between Baja California and Sonora.

 Known for its dramatic canyons, whitewater rapids, and eleven U.S. National Parks, the Colorado River and its tributaries are a vital source of water for 40 million people.
 An extensive system of dams, reservoirs, and aqueducts divert almost its entire flow for agricultural irrigation and urban water supply.
 Its large flow and steep gradient are used to generate hydroelectricity, meeting peaking power demands in much of the Intermountain West.
 Intensive water consumption has dried up the lower 100 mi of the river, which has rarely reached the sea since the 1960s.